Classifion is a freeware Windows application for chemometrics classification of

 based on Principal Component Analysis with Mahalanobis Distance (PCA-MD)

-and it is of one class classifier category.
+and it is of one class classifier.
 Classifion has been

 twist is to find appropriate channel (bin) size, which in case of